-Title of Pre-application Principal Investigator Name, Job Title Institution PI Phone Number, PI Email Address Funding Opportunity Announcement Number: (DE-FOA-0001811) This information should be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed two pages, with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
+The title page should be followed by a clear and concise description of the objectives and technical approach of the proposed research, as well as how the proposed research is responsive to the FOA.
+The pre-application text may not exceed two pages (not counting the title page), with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
 Figures and references, if included, must fit within the two-page limit.
+It is the responsibility of the applicant to include sufficient information in the pre-application to enable evaluation of responsiveness to the terms of this announcement.

 The pre-application must also include a list of the names and institutional affiliations of all participating investigators, including collaborators and consultants on the proposed project.
-For each funded investigator, provide a list of collaborative co-investigators including co-authors of the past 48 months, co-editors of the past 24 months, graduate and postdoctoral advisors/advisees, and close associations.
+For each funded investigator, provide a list of first and last names and institutional affiliations of collaborative co-investigators including co-authors of the past 48 months, co-editors of the past 24 months, all graduate and postdoctoral advisors/advisees, as well as close associations.
+The list of investigators and collaborators should be added after the last page in the pre-application file and will not count against the two-page limit for the preapplication.
+The purpose for this requirement is to identify potential conflicts of interest or bias in selection of reviewers.